machine-solution/motion_planning_for_manipulators/analysis/5_end-effector_task.md

 ### Conclusion step 1
 1. New task works more slow and need speeding up by high and low level optimizations.
 2. New task hard to implement in one step and I will continue integrating the second variant of test to project.

+## Step 2 : divide two types of tests

+### New task in code
+In previous step I said that generating, reading and writing tests of new type not implemented yet.
+In this section I describe how I implemented their.
+In the last version class there was only one class Task.
+Now I add classes TaskState (old problem) and TaskPosition (new problem).
+They are inherited from ITask abstract class and stored in TaskSet like vector of ITask* (ITask pointers).
+Now in every method I check type of test (ITask has abstract method ITask::type()) and use one of two planSteps method of planner.
+Methods differ only in arguments.

+### New task generation
+In taskset I implemented new random task generation.
+It generates random start state and random end-effector goal in [-1,1]^2 square.
+But in first run algorithm solved 0 tasks from 500.
+Problem was in determining the target state.
+At the previous step I determine goal as state in which end-effector far not more than eps (now eps = 10^(-6)) from final position.
+It worked fine in tests where exists state in which end-effector placed exactly on final position.
+But for random positions it isn't good idea.
+I have change 10^(-6) to 0.05 and task generation system and task solving began working correctly.
+This task generator (as for previous problem) can generate incorrect tasks.
+It isn't good.

+### Read and write tests
+I want to read old tasksets without any changes, but also I want to read any taskset without difference in methods and arguments.
+It is obviously, that I can't achieve both results at the same time and I chose reading tasksets without changes and now in config I must choose task types to read files or generating it at random.
+In this scenario now I can read and write test using Logger.
+Logger writes tests log and small python script reads it and rewrite to taskset format.

+### Conclusions step 2
+1. Now in project I can use both types of tasks but read and generate only one type in one interactor.
+2. There is a not good task generator in this project and I need to improve it in future to generate more correct tasks.